CluelessBiker/project4-print-statements/README.md

 For Artists to easily be able to supply their work to the art world and be discovered by new & old collectors.
 For Collectors to not only find works by the artists they admire, but to also discover new artists along the way.

 ### New User Goals:
-To become instantly engaged with the design of the site, and feel intrigued to play along.
+To become instantly engaged with the design of the site, and feel intrigued to explore all it has to offer.

 ### Future Goals:
-To make the works purchasable through the platform directly.
+- To create a profile page for each artist, which the site users can peruse.
+- To view all the available artwork created by an artist both on their profile page, and by clicking on the artist name when viewing an artwork.
+- To allow users to follow artists directly, and receive email notifications when new works are available for sale.
+- To have an online shop that will make the individual artworks available for sale.
+- For the remaining number of aratworks to be instantly displayed on the prints page under "remaining prints."
+- To provide access for the artists to not only select the number of limited edition prints they would like to sell, but also choose the size of the work, along with the medium on which is is printed (canvas, glossy print, mat, etc...)

 ## User Stories
 Not all stories have been implemented.
 Some have been left for future implementations as the site grows and expands.